MalakaGL/HackerNewUpdater/ReadMe.txt

 Configure the "conf-sample"" file as you wish.
 Save it as "conf" in the same directory where the "news_feed.py" is.
-Run the "news_feed.py" using the command "python news_feed.py"
+Run the "scheduler.sh" using the command "./sheduler.sh"

 COMMON PROBLEMS